brpandey/hangman/README.md

 Wishlist:

-* One game server being able to handle multiple concurrent different player games
+- [] One game server being able to handle multiple concurrent different player games

-* Players being able to communicate with each other e.g. using a lookup registry to find other players and being able to play in tandem
+- [] Players being able to communicate with each other e.g. using a lookup registry to find other players and being able to play in tandem

-* A new type cyborg which alternates between human and robot playing
+- [] A new type cyborg which alternates between human and robot playing

-* A stumper word process which plays the games before hand with all the words and identifies the word stumpers for use in real game play
+- [] A stumper word process which plays the games before hand with all the words and identifies the word stumpers for use in real game play

-* New strategy algorithms which try to learn player's guessing style - aka machine learning
+- [] New strategy algorithms which try to learn player's guessing style - aka machine learning

-* Truly distributed hangman running on multiple nodes and machines
+- [] Truly distributed hangman running on multiple nodes and machines

-Enjoy!
+Enjoy! :metal
 Bibek Pandey